OWASP/API-Security/2019/en/0xa3-improper-data-filtering.md

 ### Scenario #1

-The User model implements a `toJSON()` method to serialize a user object.
-While implementing the `GET /v1/articles/{article_id}/comments/{comment_id}` endpoint that returns details about a specific comment in an article and basic details about its author, the developer finds the toJSON() method and decides to use it (without thinking about the sensitive details it may expose).
-The mobile team is using the endpoint in the articles view, rendering only relevant data.
-An attacker sniffs the mobile app traffic and finds about the sensitive data exposure.
+The mobile team uses the `/api/articles/[ARTICLE-ID]/comments/[COMMENT-ID]` endpoint in the articles view to render some comments metadata.
+Sniffing the mobile app traffic an attacker finds out that other sensitive data is also returned.
+The endpoint implementation uses a generic `toJSON()` method on the `User` model to serialize the object.

 ### Scenario #2